Infant crying: Effects on young children

 One definition used to study excessive crying in infants (colic) is crying for three or more hours per 24 hours.
 Excessive infant crying has been associated with a twofold increased risk of the overall problem behavior, conduct problems, hyperactivity, and mood problems at the age of 5–6.
 Excessive infant crying doubles the risk of behavioral, hyperactivity, and mood problems at the age of 5–6, as reported by their mother.
 Excessive crying is not the only factor in later childhood difficulties.
 Behavioral problems in childhood include the so-called regulatory problems, such as excessive crying, sleeping, and feeding problems, which occur in 20% of infants in multiproblem families.
 Excessive crying, whining and sleeping problems at 4–6 months are associated with decreased social development at 12 months.

 Several factors may contribute to, and partly explain, an association between excessive infant crying and later behavioral and emotional problems.
-During early infancy, the quality of the mother–child dyad can be considered to be a crucial vehicle for child’s healthy mental development.
+During early infancy, the quality of the mother–child dyad can be considered to be a crucial vehicle for child's healthy mental development.
 Both early maternal and early paternal reciprocity in infancy are predictive of social competence and lower aggression in preschoolers.

 Compared to other infants, excessive crying infants had a slightly lower birth weight and a slightly younger gestational age.
 Excessive crying infants more often had a single, lower educated mother, originating from a non-industrialized country, who reported more depression, a higher burden of infant care, and more aggressive behavior and had an authoritarian parenting style.
 Excessive crying was associated with a higher risk for hyperactivity/inattention problems, emotional symptoms, conduct problems, peer relationship problems, and overall problem behavior at the age of 5–6, as well as a higher risk for decreased pro-social behavior as reported by the mother.
 Excessive crying was also associated with mood problems as well as generalized anxiety problems at the age of 5–6.

 Abuse

-Normal crying

-The physical abuse of infants is related to crying.
-Crying may be related to the abusive head trauma in infants.
-This is the most common cause of child abuse death.
-Fathers are often the ones who shake the infant.
-Shaking may occur many times.
-This shaking can cause serious injuries almost 50% of the time.
-Some caregivers are unaware that shaking the baby can seriously harm or kill the infant.
-This type of abuse is being addressed by efforts to educate parents and caregivers with educational flyers and videos.